 What Student Loan Debt Looks Like in America

-As of 2022, the average student will likely accrue more than $30,000 in student loan debt.
+As of 2022, the average student is likely to accrue more than $30,000 in student loan debt.
 According to the National Center For Education Statistics, 66.6% of the population will be affected by student loan debt.
-As a result, a majority of students and graduates are affected by loan debt in some way or another.
+As a result, student loan debt affects students and graduates in some way or another.

-Attaining life goals has become increasingly difficult for those in debt.
-For example, about 34% of borrowers say they put off having children due to student loans.
-28% have even delayed getting married, with the marriage rate at its lowest point since 1900.
-About 36% of borrowers reported that they put off having a social life due to working more to pay off student loan debt.
-44% of borrowers even take undesirable jobs or jobs outside of their field due to the cost of education.
+Student loan debt also makes it harder for borrowers to achieve major life goals.
+About 34% of borrowers say they have delayed having children because of their student loans.
+Another 28% have postponed getting married, contributing to the marriage rate reaching its lowest point since 1900.
+About 36% of borrowers report putting their social lives on hold as they work more hours to pay off their debt.
+In addition, 44% of borrowers take undesirable jobs or positions outside their field simply to manage the cost of their education.

 What Are My Options?